• Blog, Confessions of a Sports Parent, Sports

 Let’s Dance

 I have not done much dancing of late.
-I’m afraid my days of getting down doing the running man or moonwalk have passed by.
+My days of getting down doing the running man or moonwalk have passed.
 That said, I couldn’t help but dance this week to a different tune.
-There is no secret how these times have been mentally taxing for so many of us.
+There is no secret how these times have been mentally taxing for many of us.
 No role, occupation, or vocation has been spared.
 This week, we got some bad news regarding the health of one of our sons.
-Nothing serious, but heartbreaking for him nonetheless, as it will most likely prevent him from participating in his favorite sport for the foreseeable future.
+It is nothing serious, but it is heartbreaking for him nonetheless, as it will most likely prevent him from participating in his favorite sport for the foreseeable future.
 A participation that has been so critical for the mental…

 Now More Than Ever, We Need the Wisdom of Sports